restfulapi/restful-api/README.md

         ['orderID':12345, 'customers[0].id':'123', 'customers[1].id':'123']

 The extractor will index based solely on the order in which it encounters sub-ojects.
 Make certain you understand grails data binding and how it works when using collections of sub-objects, particularly if using sets of objects with no ordering.
 The declarative extractor can flatten json objects into formats suitable for grails data-binding, but has no knowledge of the objects (domain or otherwise) that the output will be bound to.
 Any of the challenges inherent to grails data binding from data submitted via a form stil remain.

+In general, for collections of sub-objects, it is recommened to not use grails data binding (that is, not flatten the sub-objects).
+This is because grails data binding operates against collections based on the index of entries in the collection, not their IDs.

+For example, suppose we have a one-to-many relations of Author to Book.
+We have an existing Author, that has three books having IDs 1, 2, and 3 and titles 'Book1', 'Book2', and 'Book3'.
+If we print the books for this author, it would look like:

+    [[Book id=1, title=Book1], [Book id=2, title=Book2], [Book id=3, title=Book3] ]

+Now suppose we receive a JSON representation where we are using full rendered version of the Books instead of short-objects, say something like:

+    {"books":[ "id":2, "title":"ChangedTitle"]}

+We flatten the map to look like

+    def m = ["books[0].id":2, "books[0].title":"ChangedTitle"]

+And use grails data binding against the Author:

+    author.properties = m

+If we save this and print the books collection for that author, we will get:

+    [[Book id=2, title=ChangedTitle], [Book id=2, title=ChangedTitle], [Book id=3, title=Book3] ]

+This is because when using the index and dot notation for grails data binding, grails is being told to change what the index zero reference in the books collection points to.

+In other words, representations that deep-render associated objects, and use grails-data binding by flattening the objects, require the consumer of the API to worry about ordering within collections when performing an update.
+For this reason, it is recommended that representations either use short-objects (i.e, representations only control the association of objects, but do not allow properties of sub-objects to be manipulated in the same API call), or the backing services should implement their own data binding strategies rather than rely on grails indexed data binding.
+For example, the service could iterate through an array of associated objects on an update, retrieve them by ID instead of index position, and then bind the sub-map to them directly.

 ###JSON extractor templates
 JSON extractor templates are configuration blocks that do not directly create an extractor.
 The 'config' block accepts any configuration that the jsonExractor block does (including the inherits option).
 When a jsonExractor directive contains an 'inherits' element, the templates referenced will be merged with the configuration for the extractor in a depth-first manner.
 Elements that represent collections or maps are merged together (later templates overriding previous ones, if there is a conflict), with the configuration in the jsonDomainMarshaller block itself overriding any previous values.